bumblybee/Coderbyte_Questions/README.md

-Coding and algorithm practice from coderbyte.com.
+## Algorithm practice problems from coderbyte.com.

 The purpose of this repository is to practice different areas of development.
 These include: